 Chapter 8: Starting Open Science methodologies and initiation within your own network

 In this chapter, we would like to take you on a journey and show you how our working group came about.
-Maybe this inspires you to kick-start your own working group and spread OS in your department.
+This may inspire you to kick-start your working group and spread OS in your department.
+When we started to set up our group, we had just one idea: How can we make our department more open sciency?

-To put it shortly, in the beginning, we were lost.
-What we eagerly needed was a plan and a step-by-step guide about how to set up this OS working group.
+In the beginning, we were lost.
+What we eagerly needed was a plan and a step-by-step guide for setting up this OS working group.
 But what followed was more of a trial-and-error adventure.
 We had many ideas and said yes to many of them.
-And eventually, this helped us to find our groove.
+Eventually, this helped us find our groove.
+Reflecting on our journey, a few things came our way that immensely helped us start our group and become effective in what we do.

 We have curated these experiences here as a step-by-step plan, a blueprint for starting an OS working group in your own department: